-Section 504: If a parent or teacher believes that a student may have a disability and requires classroom accommodations, that parent or teacher should connect the Associate Principal, Mary Watkins, in writing and request an evaluation for accommodations under Section 504.
-Information regarding parental rights under Section 504 is available from the Associate Principal, Mary Watkins.
+If a parent or teacher believes that a student may have a disability and requires classroom accommodations, that parent or teacher should contact Assistant Principal Josh Fogel in writing and request an evaluation for accommodations under Section 504.
+Information regarding parental rights under Section 504 is available from the Principal, Mary Watkins.